Gargoyles (video game)

-Gargoyles is a platform game developed by Disney Software and published by Buena Vista Interactive for the Sega Genesis in 1995.
+Gargoyles is a platform game developed by Disney Interactive and published by Buena Vista Interactive for the Sega Genesis in 1995.
 It is an adaptation of the Disney animated series of the same title.

 Gameplay

 The game loosely follows the plot of the show.
-The player controls the protagonist Goliath as he seeks to put an end to the Eye of Odin, a corrupted magical talisman which can transform whoever comes to possess it.
+The player controls the protagonist Goliath as he seeks to put an end to the Eye of Odin, a corrupted magical talisman that can transform whoever comes to possess it.
 Demona, the most recent owner of the Eye, ultimately becomes the main antagonist.
-The game contains 5 levels bookended by short cinematics which explain the story thus far, each level concluding with a boss encounter.
+The game contains 5 levels bookended by short cinematics that explain the story thus far, each level concluding with a boss encounter.

 Throughout the game, Goliath would contend with the Vikings who ransacked Castle Wyvern in the past, as well as new, robotic foes who attack him in the present era across various venues, such as Manhattan rooftops and a subway.
-His arsenal of attacks to defend himself include various strikes with his fists, grapples, throws, and leaping maneuvers.
-He is also able to pump his wings once to increase his jumping distance, as well as climb along walls and ceilings with his claws.
-Gargoyles boasts a hand-drawn appearance to Goliath, Demona and the Viking enemies (not unlike Virgin Interactive's Aladdin also for the Genesis), but also a CGI-modeled look for the robot enemies.
+His arsenal of attacks to defend himself includes various strikes with his fists, grapples, throws, and leaping maneuvers.
+He can also pump his wings once to increase his jumping distance and climb along walls and ceilings with his claws.
+Gargoyles boasts a hand-drawn appearance to Goliath, Demona, and the Viking enemies (not unlike Virgin's Aladdin also for the Genesis), but also a CGI-modeled look for the robot enemies.

 Release

 The game was intended to be released exclusively for the Sega Genesis on May 15, 1995, but it ended up being released in November 1995, and received reviews late in the year.
 A Super NES version planned for a Christmas 1995 release was cancelled.
 In December 2012, Chris Shrigley, who programmed the game, released the source code for educational purposes to the public.

-During Disney D23 in 2022, an announcement trailer for a remastered version was released.
-At this time, no information was shown other than that it is currently being made.
+During Disney D23 in 2022, an announcement trailer for a remastered version, developed by Empty Clip Studios and Disney Games, was released.
+A trailer released on September 7, 2023, which revealed a release date of October 19.
+It will have updated visuals, achievements, and enhancements to the gameplay.
+Limited Run Games has announced a remastered version of Gargoyles will be released physically Fall 2023 for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.